NFDI4Microbiota/nfdi4microbiota-knowledge-base/index.md

 :pushpin: <b>What is a Knowledge base</b>

-Our knowledge base is a collection of documents and references we consider important to our consortia.
+Our knowledge base is a collection of documents and references we consider important to our consortium.
-It's also a collection of internal and external knowledge we will like to share with the Microbiota community.
+It's also a collection of internal and external knowledge we would like to share with the Microbiota community.

 {: .mb-1 .mt-5}
 :pushpin: <b>How to use this resource</b>

 The available resources are shown in the left navigation.
 Clicking on the link will toggle the visibility of sub content.
-The resources are subject to ISC License unless otherwise stated and therefore ulimited reusability without any warranty.
+The resources are subject to ISC License unless otherwise stated and therefore have unlimited reusability without any warranty.

 {: .mb-1 .mt-5}
 :pushpin: <b>How to find a resource</b>